toggledbits/PluginTools/README.md

 ### Step Two: Identify Your Namespace

-The namespace is the domain-name-looking part of service IDs, device types, etc. Typically, as stated above, the namespace is taken from the Internet domain name associated with the author or responsible party.
-For example, if I owned the domain "example.com", then I would use "example-com" as the namespace.
-This is the recommended approach.
+I know you read the "Service IDs" and "Defining Your Own Namespace" sections above *thoroughly* and already have identified your namespace.
+What?
+No?!?
+Please go back and do it!

-If you don't own an Internet domain name, you can make a namespace by using your Vera Community username with "-vera" appended, for example "johndoe-vera".
-The namespace doesn't need to actually exist as an object or entity somewhere on the internet, it's just a string that attempts to be unique enough that we don't have collisions between plugin developers.
-This approach, or an actual domain name you own, is sufficient for that purpose.
+Your namespace should be used by all plugins you create.
+If you've created another plugin with a namespace you own, use the same namespace for this new plugin.
+Otherwise, create a brand new namespace for yourself as recommended above using either a domain name that you own as a base, or the "veracommunityusername-vera" approach I talked about earlier.

-**What you must not do** is re-use "micasaverde-com" or "upnp-org", or the namespace belonging to another developer whose code you might be borrowing (famously, "futzle-com" has been widely abused by people who used @futzle's plugins as a starting point for their own).
-Using any namespace you don't control is a bad idea if only because it opens the risk of a collision in names with other people's work.
-Don't do it, please.
-Be a good developer-citizen.
+**What you must not do** is re-use "micasaverde-com", "upnp-org", "futzle-com" or any namespace belonging to another developer whose code you might be borrowing.
+Please be e a good developer-citizen.

 ### Step Three: Rename Files